BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Multi-Modal Conditioned Gestures Synthesis Baseline

 \subsubsection{Speaker ID and Emotion Encoders.}

 The initial representation of speaker ID and emotion are both one-hot vectors, as $\textbf{v}^\text{ID} \in \mathbb{R}^{30}$ and $\textbf{v}^\text{E} \in \mathbb{R}^{8}$.
 Follow the suggestion in \cite{yoon2020speech}, we use embedding-layer as speaker ID encoder, $E_\text{ID}$.
-As the speaker ID does not change instantly, we only use the current frame speaker ID to calculate its latent features. on the other hands, we use a combination of 4-layer TCN and embedding-layer as the emotion encoder, $E_\text{E}$, to extract the temporal emotion variations.
+As the speaker ID does not change instantly, we only use the current frame speaker ID to calculate its latent features.
+On the other hand, we use a combination of embedding-layer and 4-layer TCN as the emotion encoder, $E_\text{E}$, to extract the temporal emotion variations.

 where $\textbf{z}^\text{ID} \in \mathbb{R}^{8}$ and $\textbf{z}^\text{E} \in \mathbb{R}^{8} $ is the latent feature for speaker ID and emotion, respectively.